Docker containerized apps (for scientists)

 The most popular containerization stack.

-Containerization is a broad family of technology.
-Docker is so prominent a member of that family that it’s easiest to define the other in relation to Docker.
+Containerization is a broad family of technologies.
+Docker is such a prominent member of that family that it’s easiest to define the others in relation to Docker.
 “Like Docker, but …” is a common way to introduce a new containerization tool.

-Which is unfortunate, because Docker is not the most comprehensible or well-explained member of the family, not the one I typically need.
-Docker is well supported but has awful terminology, is riddled with confusing analogies, and has poor explanations.
+Which is unfortunate, because Docker is not the most comprehensible or well-explained member of the family, and it’s not the one I typically need.
+Docker is well supported, but it has awful terminology, is riddled with confusing analogies, and comes with poor explanations.
 Fortunately, Julia Evans explains at least the filesystem, overlayfs, by example.
 The Google best practice page also has good illustrations that make it clear what’s going on.
 See also the docker cheat sheet, as noted by digithead, who also explains the annoying terminology:

 Docker terminology has spawned some confusion.
 For instance: images vs. containers and registry vs. repository.
 Luckily, there’s help, for example this stack-overflow post by a brilliant, but under-appreciated, hacker on the difference between images and containers.